Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Problem — What goes wrong?

 The zigzag shape represents the central conflict.
 Every good story has a problem that drives the narrative forward.
-Children learn to identify and create challenges that make stories engaging and purposeful.
+Students learn to identify and create challenges that make stories engaging and purposeful.
 Prompt cards in the kit help spark problem ideas.

 E